habashanas5/habashanas5/README.md

 ## 👨‍💻 Overview
-I am Anas, a Software Engineer and Full Stack Developer with experience in building scalable web applications and backend systems.
+A Software Engineer with experience in building scalable web applications and backend systems.
 I work with multiple technologies including ASP.NET Core, Django, and WordPress to develop efficient and maintainable solutions.
 I have strong experience in database design and management using SQL Server, and PostgreSQL.
 I also work with Docker for containerizing applications and simplifying deployment processes.